Ceelog/phpdoc-en/src/language/types/string.md

 ?>
 ```

-Starting with PHP 5.3.0, the opening Heredoc identifier may optionally
+The opening Heredoc identifier may optionally be enclosed in double
-be enclosed in double quotes:
+quotes:

 **Example \#6 Using double quotes in Heredoc**